lao-shop/crypter/README.md

 If you need to decrypt it, then you need the key that was used to encrypt it.

 No libraries needed)

+There is also a list of allowed characters at the very beginning, which you can change.